 Re-roofing your house: When the time come for a new roof, you will have to remove the panel and re-install it, adding to your roofing costs.

 Limb Damage: Every time the wind picks up, a Georgia pine drops a limb on our house.
 Sometimes this sounds like a body has landed up there.
 Some of these panels are evacuated glass and would shatter to pieces.
+Hail and other types of storms could also easily damage these panels.
 Homeowners insurance would cover only part of the repair costs.
 In our case, with $10,000 deductible, none.

 Appearance: Well, they do look like hell, don't they?
 Of course, they do tell the world you are environmentally conscious, right?